A hypermedia system consists of a number of components, including:

 This violation of the Statelessness REST architectural constraint has proven to be useful for building web applications and does not appear to have had a major impact on the overall flexibility the web.
 But it is worth bearing in mind that even Web 1.0 applications often violate the purity of REST in the interest of pragmatic trade-offs.

 And it must be said that sessions do cause additional operational complexity headaches when deploying hypermedia servers; these may need shared access to session state information stored across an entire cluster.
 So Fielding was correct in pointing out that an ideal RESTful system, one that did not violate this constraint, would be simpler and therefore more robust.

 This constraint states that a RESTful system should support the notion of caching, with explicit information on the cache-ability of responses for future requests of the same resource.
 This allows both clients as well as intermediary servers between a given client and final server to cache the results of a given request.

-As we discussed above, HTTP has a sophisticated caching mechanism via Response headers that is often overlooked or underutilized when building hypermedia applications.
+As we discussed earlier, HTTP has a sophisticated caching mechanism via response headers that is often overlooked or underutilized when building hypermedia applications.
 Given the existence of this functionality, however, it is easy to see how this constraint is satisfied by the web.

 The Uniform Interface Constraint

 Now we come to the most interesting and, in our opinion, most innovative constraint in REST: that of the uniform interface.